New York State Affordable Housing Corporation: Audits and oversight

-As a state public-benefit corporation and component unit, AHC is subject to financial statement audits and performance audits by external auditors and by the New York State Office of the State Comptroller.
+AHC is subject to financial-statement audits and performance audits.
 Its annual financial statements are audited by independent public accountants in accordance with U.S. generally accepted accounting principles and Government Auditing Standards.

-In 2009 the State Comptroller issued an audit titled Homebuyer Selection and Approval (Report 2008-S-100), which examined a sample of Affordable Home Ownership Development Program grants to determine whether homebuyers met income and asset eligibility criteria.
-The audit found that while most recipients were eligible, some homebuyers who received grants did not meet program limits for liquid assets, and it recommended enhanced oversight, better documentation, and additional guidance to local grant managers.
+In 2009, the New York State Comptroller issued an audit titled Homebuyer Selection and Approval that examined a sample of Affordable Home Ownership Development Program grants to determine whether homebuyers met income and asset eligibility requirements.
+The audit identified recipients who exceeded program limits or whose eligibility was not adequately documented, and recommended stronger oversight, improved documentation, and additional guidance for local grant managers.

-A 2011 follow-up review by the Comptroller (Report 2011-F-13) reported that AHC had made progress in addressing the findings of the 2009 audit, including strengthening its review of grant files and providing additional training to grantees.
+A 2011 follow-up review reported that AHC had fully implemented five of the audit's six recommendations and had partially implemented the remaining recommendation.

-In 2014, the Comptroller issued a further performance audit of the Affordable Home Ownership Development Program, focusing on grants in the New York City metropolitan area.
-The audit concluded that most of the program recipients reviewed met income and asset requirements but identified a small number of cases where recipients exceeded liquid asset limits or where documentation was insufficient to determine eligibility, and it recommended clearer guidance and ongoing monitoring of local grant managers.
+In 2014, the Comptroller audited eight metropolitan-area projects administered through the Affordable Home Ownership Development Program.
+The audit found that most of the recipients reviewed met the program's income and asset requirements, but identified two recipients who exceeded liquid-asset limits and one additional award where eligibility could not be confirmed.
+It recommended clearer guidance, additional training, and continued monitoring of local grant managers.